pyodide/pyodide/docs/development/core.md

 try:
   jsfunc()
 except JsException:
-  print("Caught an exception thrown in Javascript!")
+  print("Caught an exception thrown in JavaScript!")
 ```

 ## Structure of functions